 An outpatient rehab facility is still a great option for those looking to get sober, even if it’s a bit different.

 At an outpatient facility, you’ll have more freedom to come and go.
 You may even be able to work while attending a program at an outpatient facility.
+It is suggested that while an individual attends an outpatient facility, they live in a sober living home to provide additional support.

 There are several types of outpatient programs, such as: